William2399/cse15l-lab-reports/index.md

         The string_list field will change so long as the specific request includes /add-message and a query that includes a user given <string>.
 The string_list is changed through the use of the add() method, which appends the current query's <string> to the end of the string_list.
 Because string_list is an arraylist, the server does not have to worry about the size of the array, as the size is mutable rather than fixed.
 For this reason, string_list will be as long as the number of add-message requests the user provides.

 ## Part 2: Analyzing Bugs

+The bug I will analyze from Lab 3 is from the method **static double averageWithoutLowest(double[] arr)**, which can be found in ArrayExamples.java.

 ## Part 3: Reflection